awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-runcommand.md

 Required: No

 OutputS3BucketName
-The name of the S3 bucket for command execution responses\.
+The name of the S3 bucket for command output responses\.
 Type: String
 Required: No